IISAS/DDNS-probe/README.md

 Other errors, if exist, are classified as UNKNOWN and will be classified later when more details of the probe tests are obtained and analyzed.

+## Probe test for DNS servers used by Dynamic DNS service

+If the name of the endpoint is other than "nsupdate", the probe will perform test for DNS server.
+It will try to get IP address of the probe hostname from the DNS server via "dig" command.
+If the DNS server responds, the probe will print a message "OK - DNS server responded.
+Return value: IP address" and finish with exit code 0 (OK).
+If the server does not respond, , the probe will print the error message and return with exit code 2 (CRITICAL).

+Other errors, if exist, are classified as UNKNOWN and will be classified later when more details of the probe tests are obtained and analyzed.

 ## Usage

 ```